Unusual Toilets

 Other Loos With Views include public pissoirs in France, open-air toilets near the summit of Mount Sinai and in the Beşparmak Dağları mountain range in Turkey, open-air urinals in Amsterdam, and several more.

-These are examples of dog toilet systems in Atlanta, Georgia and in France.
+These are examples of dog toilet systems in Atlanta, Georgia, in France, and at the Detroit airport.

 Pressure-Flushing Toilets